sdeleuze/reactor-stream/README.md

 ```java
 ```

-## An Efficient asynchronous pipeline
+## An Efficient Asynchronous Pipeline

 Streams endure rounds of JMH testing with some nice success CPU or Memory-wise.
 This is the direct result of an interesting mix:
 - Reactor Stream makes the most of [reactor-core](https://github.com/reactor/reactor-core) scheduling and queuing capabilities.